wp-plugins/save-posts-with-cmds/readme.txt

 == Screenshots ==

-None Available (or needed..?)
+None Available

 == Changelog ==

+= 1.2 =
+* Updates JS to work cross-browser
+* Moves JS to it's own file

-= 1.0 =
+= 1.1 =
-*loads JS in footer of admin
+* loads JS in footer of admin
-*checks for cmd+s and ctrl+s hotkeys
+* checks for cmd+s and ctrl+s hotkeys
-*stops default action of browser
+* stops default action of browser
-*virtually clicks the Publish button
+* virtually clicks the Publish button